 The most appropriate actions to lead or support a collaborative initiative will largely depend on signatories' resources and capacity and the relative strategic importance of each initiative.
 Where possible, signatories may want to take a leadership position in some of the initiatives in which they participate.
 Additional reporting guidance Responses should indicate the proportion of signatories' collaborative engagements with policymakers in which they provide the different kinds of support listed in this indicator.
 In "Other" signatories may add any other forms of support they provide and indicate the proportion of cases where this happens.
 Logic Dependent on [SO 22] will be applicable for reporting if answer option 2.C was selected in [SO 7].
 Gateway to [SO 22.1] will be applicable for reporting if answer options (2), (3) or (4) are selected for any row in [SO 22].
-Assessment
+Assessment Not assessed

-Indicator ID SO 22.1 Dependent on: SO 22 Sub-section Systemic stewardship including policy PRI Principle Type of indicator Gateway to: N/A engagement 2, 5 PLUS VOLUNTARY TO DISCLOSE

-Please provide details of how you contributed to collaborative initiatives to engage with policymakers in order to make progress on your sustainability outcomes.

-Please describe below: (A) By leading coordination efforts [Free text: medium] (B) By providing financial support [As above] (C) By providing pro bono advice [As above] (D) By providing pro bono research [As above] (G) By providing pro bono training [As above] (F) By providing administrative support [As above] (G) Other, please specify: [Free text: medium] [As above]
+Indicator ID Dependent on: SO 22 Svstemi Sub-section c stewardship including policy PRI Principle Type of indicator SO 22.1 Gateway to: N/A engagement 2, 5 PLUS voluntary to disclose Please provide de outcomes. etails of how you contributed to collaborative in nitiatives to e ngage with policymakers in order to make progress on yo ur sustainability Please describe below: (A) By leading coo rdination efforts [Free text: medium] (B) By providing financial support [As above] (C) By providing pro bono advice [As above] (D) By providing pro bono research [As above] (E) By providing pro bono training [As above] (F) By providing administrative support [As above] (G) Other [As above]